Jamiat-i Islami Afghanistan: Jamiat

 Rabbani and the Jamiat advocated "building of a widely based movement that would create popular support", a gradualist strategy of infiltration of society and the state apparatus to gain power.
 Jamiat was dominated by Tajiks but had a greater `tribal and regional cross section` than other groups, and was willing to seek "common ground" with non-Islamists.
 It gained prominence because of the battlefield success of Ahmad Shah Massoud.

 Hezb-i Islami

 Hezb-i Islami was overwhelmingly Ghilzai Pashtun, and backed by Pakistan president Zia ul-Haq.
 Its leader, Hekmatyar, was "implacably hostile to any form of compromise" favouring violent armed conflict.
 As a result, Hezb-i Islami, and not Jamiat, gained the support of the Muslim Brotherhood, Jamaat-e-Islami Pakistan, and Saudi Arabian networks.

 Soviet invasion

 After the Soviet invasion in Afghanistan in 1979, Massoud organised a mujahideen group in Parwan Province to fight against the Communist government and their Soviet allies.
 This group grew to control multiple provinces and include thousands of fighters.
-The Soviet Army launched a series of major offensives to attempt to destroy their forces, but they were unable to engage most of Massoud's men.
+The Soviet Army launched a series of major offensives in an attempt to destroy their forces, but they were unable to engage most of Massoud's men.

+The group got little support from Pakistan and the United States, however the United Kingdom covertly supported, supplied and trained the group during the war.